LeeJoonJie/task-manager/UserGuide.md

 ### 3.1 View All Tasks

-Click the 'Home' tab on the website header to view your tasks on the Home page.
+Click the 'Home' tab on the site header to view your tasks on the Home page.
 This is also the landing page of the website.

 ![](images/view_tasks.png)

 ### 3.2 View a Task

-Click the header of a task card to view its page.
+Click the card header of a task card to view its individual page.

 ![](images/task_page.png)

 ### 3.3 Add Task

-Click the 'Add Task' tab (middle) on the website header or the 'Add Task' button on the Home page.
+Click the 'Add Task' tab (middle tab) on the site header or click the 'Add Task' button on the Home page.

 A task can have the following information fields: